hoc-labs/rdb-flexbox-living-social-life/README-nav.md

 The first step is that we need a container element to prevent the content from stretching all the way across the screen.

-This is the same container class that we have used multiple times before, that just sets the width, and margin, and max-width to get the contain to be centered.
+This is the same container class that we have used multiple times before, that just sets the width, and margin, and max-width to get the content to be centered.

 * add the container element around the content within the `<header>` element and style it as we have in the past with:
   * width